ravipada33/Big-Data-/Promtpt_For_Logging.md

 from the data downloading from yfaniance and then processing and then aggerating result

 and then i want the total time elasped of my whole file and also how many entries were accected during whole project.

+100 STOCK TICKERS FROM YFINANCE
+Hey i want to process this same project but for now 100 tickers so how can i get the list of 100 ticker list and pass it to the script instead of the hard coded list. and it should be dynamic cause in future i want to expand this project.